Mary Mark & John Luo

 Between live performances, Notame transitions into an installation mode, generating real-time choreography and existing independently as a digital performer.
 This ongoing presence allows visitors to engage with the work at their own pace, observing how the virtual dancer’s movements evolve and respond in real-time.

-About the artist: Mary Mark is a new media artist who combines movement and technology to create new ways of observing the world and examining the self.
-Her work explores autonomy and identity at the intersection of physical and digital space.
-Seeking alternatives to disembodied AI interactions, she investigates how movement-based dialogue between humans and machines can foster more trusting, positive, and emotionally expressive relationships.
-Mary employs participatory methods, motion capture, probabilistic algorithms, projection, and performance to explore the virtual transformation of the body’s movement in space and time, beyond its physical limitations.
-Her artistic practice builds on her work in disaster recovery, exploring non-verbal and thought-linked ways of alleviating burden and human suffering.
+Mary Mark (she/her) is a new media artist who combines movement and technology to create new ways of observing the world and examining the self.
+Her work investigates autonomy and identity at the intersection of physical and digital space.
+Seeking alternatives to disembodied AI interactions, she explores how movement-based dialogue between humans and machines can foster more trusting, positive, and emotionally expressive relationships.
+Mary’s artistic practice builds on her research work in disaster and climate risk, exploring non-verbal and thought-linked ways of alleviating burden and human suffering.